etienne-p/etienne-p/README.md

 # Personal Projects

-My personal projects are a means to learn and explore ideas.
+My personal projects are a primarily a way to learn and explore ideas.

 _I distinguish between recent projects and those preceding my time at Unity.
 As the transition from Creative Development (intersection of art and technology) to Software Engineering (2018) has been a significant pivot during my career._